MikeMitterer/DartBootStrap-Sample/README.md

 Right now it's more a "proof of concept" than something usefull but it shows that the combination works.

-Click [[here]](http://www.mikemitterer.at/fileadmin/sourcesamples/dartbootstrap-sample/javascript.html) to try the working sample...
+Click [ [here] ](http://www.mikemitterer.at/fileadmin/sourcesamples/dartbootstrap-sample/javascript.html) to try the working sample...

+If you ask yourself what the f*** is Dart - then click [ [http://www.dartlang.org/] ](http://www.dartlang.org/) for more informations about this great new language from Google.